Nakadie/Hospital-Database/README.md

 - Name case sensitivity search errors.
 - Two part names (eg: James Junior) will cause errors due to search functionality of the database.

+Versions
+1.0
+-Functionally complete but feature lacking with a .txt based database.

+1.5 (Work in progress)
+-Swapped the .txt database with proper SQL db.

 Here is a demo of the project.